News and tips

 Posted on Saturday, 10th October 2020

 Halloween is on the 31st October and is an ancient tradition of scaring away the ghosts and ghouls.
 The American tradition of trick or treat has made it across the pond, and so you are likely to get a hoard of children from the neighbourhood dressed up, knocking at your house or flat door, begging for sweets and treats.
-So here are a few easy halloween student-friendly recipes you can make to appease these little devils, or flatmates if you prefer.
+So here are a few easy Halloween student-friendly recipes you can make in your flat to appease these little devils, or flatmates if you prefer.

 This one is for all you alchemists or chemistry students.
 Warning this can bubble over and will be very hot, so take extra care making this fun recipe!